 Sweden then lost 3-2 to Uruguay and beat Spain 3-1, finishing the tournament in third place and as the best-placed European team.

 Sweden did not qualify for the 1954 World Cup, but they hosted the 1958 tournament.
-They were drawn into a group with Mexico, Hungary and Wales and professional players were once again allowed to represent the Swedish national team.
+They were drawn into a group with Mexico, Hungary and Wales, with professional players once again allowed to represent the national team.

-Sweden beat Mexico 3-0 and then Hungary 2-1 before drawing 0-0 with Wales, meaning they did enough to advance to the next round.
-In the quarter-finals, Sweden faced the USSR and won 2-0.
-A crowd of around 50,000 people watched Sweden beat West Germany 3-1 in the semi-final to set up a final date with Brazil.
+Sweden beat Mexico 3-0 and Hungary 2-1 before drawing 0-0 with Wales to advance to the quarter-final where they beat the USSR 2-0.
+A crowd of around 50,000 then watched Sweden see off West Germany 3-1 in the semi-final to set up a final date with Brazil.

-In the final, Sweden lost 5-2 to Brazil in front of around 52,000 people.
-Brazil honoured their opponents after winning their first ever World Cup title by sprinting around the field with a Swedish flag.
+Sweden lost 5-2 in the final to Brazil who honoured their opponents after winning their first ever World Cup by sprinting around the pitch with a Swedish flag.

-Sweden struggled in the next three decades, struggling to qualify for major tournaments and seldom going far in the tournaments they did manage to reach.
-At the 1974 World Cup, they were eliminated in the second round, but that was their best performance after 1958 until 1994.
+Sweden struggled in the next three decades, failing to qualify for major tournaments and seldom going far if they did.
+At the 1974 World Cup, they were eliminated in the second round, their best performance since 1958.

 Sweden and the 1994 World Cup